Solinea/kubernetes-elasticsearch-cluster/README.md

 1. Check out the [docker-elasticsearch-kubernetes](https://github.com/Solinea/docker-elasticsearch-kubernetes) repo.

-2. Build an Elasticsearch Docker image and push it to Google Cloud Platform by running these commands in your repo directory, changing the PROJECT_ID to your GCE project:
+2. Build an Elasticsearch Docker image and push it to Google Cloud Platform by running these commands in your repo directory, changing the PROJECT_ID to your GKE project:

    ```
    docker build -t gcr.io/PROJECT_ID/gsk-search:latest .